 This tour is independently operated by ACCESS Dubrovnik.
 It is not sponsored, endorsed, or affiliated with HBO or anyone associated with Game of Thrones.

-Pile Gate is used as the main entry point to the old town of Dubrovnik, the complex has several doors, and Fort Bokar provided defences centuries ago.
-In the present day, the gates remain open to the general public.
-For Game of Thrones followers, Pile Gate is more recognisable as the spot which represented the entrance to King’s Landing.
+Pile Gate is the main entry point to the old town of Dubrovnik, contributing to the defence of the city for centuries and protected by Fort Bokar.
+In the present day, the gates remain open to the public.

-Viewers will recall seeing Pile Gate as the King’s Landing Entrance during Season 3 Episode 10, which was when Jamie Lannister arrives at King’s Landing to visit his sister Cersei Lannister.
-Upon entering Pile Gate, the area opens up to reveal the place where the King’s landing riot was filmed, when King Joffrey gets fruit thrown at him by one of the angry crowd members during Season 2 Episode 6.
+Pile Gate is seen as the King’s Landing Entrance during Season 3, when Jamie Lannister arrives at King’s Landing to visit his sister Cersei.
+Upon entering Pile Gate, the area opens up to reveal the place where the King’s Landing riot was filmed, when King Joffrey gets fruit thrown at him by the angry crowd during Season 2.

-Dating back to the 16th century is the Dubrovnik Ethnographic Museum, and is located in an old granary.
+Dubrovnik Ethnographic Museum dates back to the 16th century and is located in an old granary.
 Dubrovnik kept the reserves of grain in silos which were created out of a unique stone known as Rupe.
-For Game of Thrones followers, the Dubrovnik Ethnographic Museum is known to represent Littlefinger’s Brothel in King’s landing.
+This is the filming location of Littlefinger’s Brothel in King’s Landing.

-Later on, in season five we discover the High Septon has secretly been a patron of Littlefinger’s Brothel, paying higher-priced prostitutes for their services such as them dressing up as one of the Seven.
+In season five we discover that the High Septon has secretly been a patron of Littlefinger’s Brothel, paying higher-priced prostitutes for their services such as them dressing up as one of the Seven.